NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Racharak.md

 abilities_mid:
   - name: ""
   - name: "Tail Swipe"
-    desc: "`pf2:r`  **Trigger** A creature within reach of Racharak's tail uses a move action or leaves a square during a move action it's using.\n**Effect** Racharak makes a tail Strike at the creature with a -2 penalty.
+    desc: "`pf2:r`  **Trigger** A creature within reach of Racharak's tail uses a move action or leaves a square during a move action it's using.\n* * *\n\n**Effect** Racharak makes a tail Strike at the creature with a -2 penalty.
 If it hits, she disrupts the creature's action."

 attacks:
   - name: ""